almostEric/FrozenWasteland/README.md

 3. Design the module's panel with a vector graphics editor (Inkscape, Illustrator, CorelDRAW, etc) and save it in the `res/` directory as an SVG file.
 Make sure the path to the .svg file is correctly specified in the `SVG::Load()` function.
-*The Rack renderer is currently only capable of rendering path and group objects with solid fill and stroke.
+*Note: The Rack renderer is currently only capable of rendering path and group objects with solid fill and stroke.
 Text must be converted to paths.
 Clipping masks, gradients, etc. are not supported.*

-4. Add widgets to the panel including params (knobs, buttons, switches), input ports, and output ports.
+4. Add widgets to the panel including params (knobs, buttons, switches, etc.), input ports, and output ports.
 Helper functions `createParam()`, `createInput()`, and `createOutput()` are used to construct a particular `Widget` subclass, set its (x, y) position, range of values, and default value.
 Rack Widgets are defined in `include/widgets.hpp` and `include/app.hpp`, and helpers are found in `include/rack.hpp`.
 *Note: Widgets from `include/components.hpp` using Component Library SVG graphics are licensed under CC BY-NC 4.0 and are free to use for noncommercial purposes.